 Inheritance and Polymorphism was used in the development of this game due to lots of units being derived from one parent class – AI_Human.cs (click on image to open in new tab)I could have also used Finite State Machines and Object Pooling to improve the game’s performance.
 However as there were not many different states a character could do – running towards a target, attacking or dying, the project itself was rather small – 24mb executable, and I was unsure of how many prefabs would be spawned in an average game before recycling, I used Object.Instantiate.
 Each unit is balanced around the main spawned character – the Enemy Gunman.
 The statistics for every unit is shown below (click on image to open in new tab)

-Responsible for – Scripting, finding free assets and editing if necessary.
+Responsible for – Scripting, Level Design, finding copyright-free assets and editing if necessary.

 Content creators are credited here in this file.